Be awed. Be amazed. Be creeped out by all the dead, stuffed animals!?

 People travel from far and wide to see the “bug art.”

 It was created in the late-1800s / early-1900s by a man from New Jersey named John Hampson.
-Like mentioned above, the collection is rather small compared to the rest of the museum.
+As mentioned above, the collection is rather small compared to the rest of the museum.
 And, there are other examples of bug art not specific to Hampson (see the header image above).

 Hampson was an English born machinist who moved to the U.S. and worked in the Confederate states navy yard during the Civil War.
 His obsession with bugs led him to create 11 patriotic mosaics that contains 6,300 to over 13,500 insects each (only 7 are on display).
 It would have taken years and a lot of obsessive bug catching/cyanide killing/pinning to create each mosaic.